CheaterEater-RM/LOS-Check/README.md

 ## Installation

 1. Subscribe on Steam Workshop, or download and extract to your RimWorld Mods folder
-2. Enable Harmony and LOS Overlay & Cover Planner in the mod list
+2. Enable Harmony and LOS Check in the mod list
 3. Harmony must load before this mod

 ## Usage